charakajg/marshr/README.md

 If the technical person approved the CV, a HR person will call the job candidate for an phone interview.

-After the phone interview he or she may decide whether to call the candidate for a 2nd interview or not.
+After the phone interview he or she may decide whether to arrange an exam for the candidate or not.

 ## Solution